Welcome to this tutorial on building a chat app for the web!

 With no further ado, Let’s start with the development!

-When you integrate MirrorFly SDKs, you will be able to implement the following features in your web chat app:
+When you integrate MirrorFly’s messaging SDK, you will be able to implement the following features for your web chat app:

 Browser Versions: